UNICORE-EU/uftp-docs/source/user-docs/uftp-client/manual.rst

 Piping data
 +++++++++++

 The ``cp`` command can read/write from the console streams, which is great for integrating uftp into Unix pipes.
-The ``-`` is used as a special "file name" to indicate that data should be read/written using the console.
+The ``-`` is used as a special *file name* to indicate that data should be read/written using the console.

 Transferring with tar and zip